 After stepping off the cruise ship, we realized things were very spread apart, so we hired a non-English speaking taxi driver who agreed to give us a private tour for $40.
-Our tour ended up lasting 4 hours.
-Here were the top 5 highlights.
+Our trip ended up lasting 4 hours and took us all around the city and then some.

 #1 Quattro Canti

-In the heart of the old city center (where two main streets, Via Maqueda and Via Vittorio Emanuele intersect into four parts) lays an area known as “mandamenti”.
+In the heart of the old city center (where two main streets, Via Maqueda and Via Vittorio Emanuele intersect into four parts) lays the “mandamenti” area.
 In English, this translates to the four corners.

 The architecture is stunning and the statues are incredibly intricate and photogenic.
 You will notice tourists standing in the middle of the street trying to capture all four sides in one frame.
-Each section contains one of the allegories from the season, one of the four Spanish Hapsburg kings, and a patron saint top.
+Each section contains one of the season’s allegories, one of the four Spanish Hapsburg kings, and a patron saint top.

 #2 Saint Catherine’s Church

-St. Catherine’s (of Alexandria) Church was built in 1596 and is all about attention to details.
-The ceilings and frescoes are brilliantly painted.
-I found this church to be one of the most fascinating churches of all the ones we visited during our Mediterranean cruise through France and Italy.
+St. Catherine’s (of Alexandria) Church was built in 1596 and is all about attention to detail.
+The ceilings and frescoes are painted brilliantly.
+I found this church to be one of the most fascinating of all we visited during our Mediterranean cruise through France and Italy.

 The chapels inside St. Catherine’s Church includes Conception, Rosary, the seven pains, St. Domenico, and Crucifix.
 One of the altars is made of precious stone materials and is stunning.